♟️ An Introduction to the Chessmen

 When a pawn reaches the other end of the board it can be changed for any other piece of its own colour, except the king.
 This is called promotion.
 The diagram below shows the pawn's journey to become a queen.

 Although it is more usual for a pawn to be promoted to a queen, it may be promoted to a rook, a bishop, or a knight.
-If there is not a spare queen, a rook turned upside down (or any other suitable object) is placed on the board to represent a queen.
-A pawn is promoted by removing the pawn from the board and placing the chosen piece on the promotion square.
+If there is not a spare queen, a rook turned upside down (or any other suitable object) is used to represent a queen.
+Promotion is done by removing the pawn and placing the chosen piece on the promotion square.

 What are the chess pieces called?

-The chess pieces are called chessmen and include the king, queen, rook, bishop, knight, and pawn.
+The chess pieces are called chessmen: king, queen, rook, bishop, knight, and pawn.

 How does the pawn move and capture?

-A pawn moves forward one square, but on its first move, it can move two squares.
-Pawns capture diagonally forward one square.
+A pawn moves forward one square (or two squares on its first move).
+Pawns capture one square diagonally forward.

 What is pawn promotion?

-When a pawn reaches the opposite end of the board, it can be promoted to a queen, rook, bishop, or knight of the same color.
+When a pawn reaches the farthest rank, it can be promoted to a queen, rook, bishop, or knight (but not a king).

 How is the chessboard set up?